-The Council staff is currently administering 17 Community Development Block Grants valued at over \$9.1 million.
-Staff also secured USDA Rural Development grant funds for projects in the towns of Carlisle and Lockhart.
-Finally, Council staff also is administering \$2.7 million in Neighborhood Stabilization Program (NSP) funding in York and Lancaster counties.
+The Council staff is currently administering 11 Community Development Block Grants for projects valued at over \$11.2 million.
+Staff also secured a USDA Rural Development grant in the amount of \$42,575 for projects in the Town of Carlisle.
+Finally, Council staff also is administering the remainder of \$2.7 million in Neighborhood Stabilization Program (NSP) funding in York and Lancaster counties.
+This funding has generated \$1.3 million in program income from the sale of rehabilitated housing.

 In May of 2012, the Council was certified as an intake agency for the SC Mortgage HELP Program, a foreclosure prevention program.
-To date, over 150 applications have been taken to assist struggling homeowners in the region.
+To date, over 500 applications have been taken to assist struggling homeowners in the region and over 120 persons have been approved for assistance.